 Aside from her novels, Arce has made it a point to support and help immigrant youth navigate what she considers one of the trickiest parts of her American experience—going to college.
 She created the Ascend Educational Fund in order to mentor and help immigrant teens pay for college, no matter their status.

 When I asked Arce what advice she has for the undocumented people in the US who are finding it difficult to keep going, she said: “Don’t give up!
 Take stock of what you’ve already accomplished and how far you’ve come.
-Just the fact that you are here in the country in this moment is really powerful and amazing and you just have to keep pushing forward, you can’t give up now.”
+Just the fact that you are here in the country at this moment is really powerful and amazing and you just have to keep pushing forward, you can’t give up now.”